fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 For the vast majority of generic coding in F# explicit function-passing is perfectly acceptable, with the massive benefit that the programmer doesn't burn their time trying to create or use a cathedral of perfect abstractions.
 SRTP handles most other cases.

-### Drawback - Implementations of static abstract methods can't take further explicit parameters
+### Drawback - Implementations of static abstract methods are not parameterizable, they can't close over anything
-[drawback]: #drawback---implementations-of-static-abstract-methods-are-not-parameterizable-they-cant-close-over-anything

 F# is driven by explicit parameterization, for example functions: